dunst-project/dunst-project.org/content/documentation.md

 <dt id="offset-format:-horizontal-vertical"><b>offset</b> format: (horizontal, vertical)</dt>
 <dd>

 <p>Respectively the horizontal and vertical offset in pixels from the corner of the screen specified by <b>origin</b>.
-Both values should always be positive or zero.</p>
+A negative offset will lead to the notification being off screen.</p>

 <p>Examples: origin = top-right offset = 10x300 # a margin of 10 pixels from the right and 300 pixels from the top</p>